photoprism/photoprism-docs/docs/user-guide/users/cli.md

 ### Creating a New Account

-The command `photoprism users add` creates a new user account.
-For example, you could run the following to add a new admin with the username "bob" and the password "mysecret":
+The `photoprism users add` command creates a new user account or offers to restore a previously deleted account with the same username if it exists.
+For example, you can run the following to add a new admin account with the username "bob" and the password "mysecret":

 ```bash
 docker compose exec photoprism photoprism users add -p mysecret -n "Bob" bob